antonvsdata/notame/README.md

 The package contains functions for visualizing and further preprocessing LC-MS data, as well as handy ways of conducting simple statistical analyses.

+### What does notame do acutallly?

+Here is a short description of the functionality in the notame package.

+![alt text] (vignettes/notame_workflow.png)

 ### Installation and getting started